Why a converter

 - mode is linear

-In such case the ADCConversionGroup would be
+In such a case, the ADCConversionGroup would be

 Note that we do not have to configure the LEN bit field in the ADC_SQR1 because the driver already does it internally starting from the second parameter of the conversion group (num_channels).